wlillisdev/hangman/README.md

     ![Hangman Visual](images_readme/hangman_visual.png)

 # Future Development

 - Difficulty Levels
   - There will be 3 difficulty levels, Easy, Medium & Hard, Hard will have 4 lives, Medium 7 lives and easy 10 lives.
-This will make the game more challenging
+This will make the game more challenging.

 - Leader Board
-  - The game will have a points system the user will earn points for correct guesses at the end of the game the users name and score will be uploaded in to a high scores screen.
+  - The game will have a points system the user will earn points for correct guesses at the end of the game the users name and score will be uploaded in to a high scores leader board.

 - Word Themes
   - Currently the word list is just random words. it would be interesting if the user could select a theme for example movies and all the words would be related to movies.